neonwatty/drafts/meme-search-02-20-2025-updates.md

 Major updates and quality of life improvements made to the Pro version of the app including:

-**New models:**
+**New image to text models:**
 - 10x reduction in Docker image size
 - Easier custom setup of the Pro App for local NAS, Portainer, Unraid, etc., with [customize hosts names and ports](https://github.com/neonwatty/meme-search/tree/main?tab=readme-ov-file#custom-hosts-and-ports)
-- 4 new cutting edge image to text new models added ranging in size from 200M to 2B parameters
+- 4 new cutting edge [image to text new models added ranging in size from 200M to 2B parameters
 - new smaller (200M) cutting edge default image to text model for faster local processing on most machines
 - - moondream2 update to current revision